ottigerb/oP_development/README.md

 Development of openPsychotherapy

-clone the repository

-`survey-server`
+First install [Vagrant 1.2.x](http://www.vagrantup.com/).
+This may or may not work on Vagrant 1.3.0.
+Please try it.

-from Ian's GitHub account onto somewhere on your computer.
+clone the repository `survey-server` from Ian's GitHub account onto somewhere on your computer.

 Also clone this repository (oP_development).